Frequently Asked Questions

 Hiring a developer on your own is a very focused and hands-on process that requires considerable knowledge about software development in general.

+The last thing you want to do is trust your hiring process to someone with no technical ability.
 If you are a non-technical manager looking to learn a thing or two, we have a great resource here for you to learn more about the hiring process in detail.

 Otherwise, we’d recommend you contact Trio for consulting and developer allocation.

 Due to economic differences between the United States and South America as a whole, the cost of offshoring software development is significantly lower than hiring full-time with U.S talent.
-For Senior iOS Developers in South America, the average salary is currently around $100,000 whereas a mid-level developer costs around $76,000.
+For Senior C Developers in South America, the average salary is currently around $100,000 whereas a mid-level developer costs around $76,000.

 Eastern Europe shares very similar rates to South America, again due to the economic differences.
-When looking at salaries in Eastern Europe, data shows that a Senior iOS Developer costs around $100,000 on average.
+When looking at salaries in Eastern Europe, data shows that a Senior C Developer costs around $100,000 on average.

-Hourly rates for App Clips (iOS) Developers
+Hourly Rates for Developers

 Another way to look at developer costs is through hourly rates.
 While salaries are good to understand for hiring developers for full-time and long-term, you might just need a developer for a period of 3-6 months or 6-12 months.
 In these types of situations, it’s best to calculate your costs based on the hourly rates of a developer.